Alan Grofield: Novels

+Slayground and The Blackbird both open with a near-identical sequence that describes the exact same failed armored truck robbery, in which Grofield and Parker are both participants.
+Slayground then goes on to detail Parker's escape from the crime scene, while The Blackbird details Grofield's.

 Grofield is mentioned in passing in the Parker novel The Sour Lemon Score, but does not appear.

 In The Hot Rock (1970), the first of the Dortmunder series (written by Westlake under his real name) the character of Alan Greenwood resembles Grofield and even plans to change his name to "Alan Grofield" after Dortmunder and company break him out of jail (p.
 233).
-This is probably an in-joke: Greenwood is still called Greenwood in the Dortmunder novel Nobody's Perfect, and is now a successful TV actor; Grofield is described as despising television.
+This is probably an in-joke: Greenwood is still called Greenwood in the later Dortmunder novel Nobody's Perfect (1977), and is now a successful TV actor.
+The real Alan Grofield character is described as despising television, and as someone who under absolutely no circumstances would even consider accepting a TV acting job.